SpacehuhnTech/esp8266_deauther/README.md

 ### What it is

 Basically it’s a device which performs a [deauth attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack).
 You select the clients you want to disconnect from their network and start the attack.
-As long as the attack is running, the selected devices are not able to connect to the network.
+As long as the attack is running, the selected devices are unable to connect to their network.

 ### How it works

 The 802.11 WiFi protocol contains a so called [deauthentication frame](https://mrncciew.com/2014/10/11/802-11-mgmt-deauth-disassociation-frames/).
 It is used to disconnect clients safely from a wireless network.

-Because they are unencrypted, you just need the mac address of the WiFi router and of the client device which you want to disconnect from the network.
-You don’t even have to be in the network or know the password, it’s enough to be in its range.
+Because these packets are unencrypted, you just need the mac address of the WiFi router and of the client device which you want to disconnect from the network.
+You don’t need to be in the network or know the password, it’s enough to be in its range.

 ### What an ESP8266 is